ScreenDream/TomsTools/README.md

 ### Installation:

-Download the zip file from the blue "<> Code" button dropdown at the top -> "Download ZIP".
+Download the zip file from the "<> Code" button dropdown at the top -> "Download ZIP".

 Inside that zip file you will find a folder "TomsTools-main".